-In September 2014, the Joint Lenders Forum (JLF) lead by State Bank of India (SBI) had appraised a Corporate Loan to the Company out of which part amount was sanctioned and disbursed by SBI and the balance was to be tied up with other lenders under exclusive security.
+Note 20.8 In September 2014, the Joint Lenders Forum (JLF) lead by State Bank of India (SBI) had appraised a Corporate Loan to the Company out of which part amount was sanctioned and disbursed by SBI and the balance was to be tied up with other lenders under exclusive security.
 Pending tie up with the other lenders, the JLF decided to incorporate one-time restructuring under the JLF mode of the entire borrowings of the Company.
-During the quarter ended 31 March 2016, based on the direction of the Reserve Bank of India (RBI) during its Assets Quality Review, borrowings from SBI were classified as Non-Performing Assets (NPA).
+During the quarter ended 31 March 2016, based on the direction of the Reserve Bank of India and other explanatory information to the consolidated financial statements as at and for the year ended 31 March 2023 All amounts are in Indian Rupees and in lakhs

+(RBI) during its Assets Quality Review, borrowings from SBI were classified as Non-Performing Assets (NPA).
 Consequent to the classification of borrowings as NPA by SBI, borrowings from other consortium lenders got classified as NPA during the year ended 31 March 2017, however, the lenders have not recalled or initiated recovery proceedings for the existing facilities, at present.
 Considering, the classification of borrowing as NPA, certain lenders are not accruing interest while providing account statements of the borrowings, whereas the Company, on prudence, has accrued interest expenses at rates specified in the agreement with the respective lenders/ latest available sanction letters received from such lenders.
-(Also, refer note 33).
+(Also, refer note 33)

-Contractual loan principal amounting to ₹ 116,310 lakhs (31 March 2021: ₹ 116,310 lakhs) and the interest amount of ₹ 212,568.11 lakhs (31 March 2021: ₹ 171,394.89 lakhs) respectively is due and outstanding to be paid as at 31 March 2022.
+Note 20.9 Contractual loan principal amounting to ₹ 116,310 lakhs (31 March 2022: ?
+116,310 lakhs) and the interest amount of ₹ 212,568.11 lakhs (31 March 2022: ₹ 212,568.11 lakhs) respectively is due and outstanding to be paid as at 31 March 2023.

-17.3 Terms of repayment and details of security
+20.10 Terms of repayment and details of security